The Secret To Installing Hardwood Floors

 You'll have the job done before you know it.

-Using the method that we've shown here, a single installer can average 60 sq. ft. in an hour
+Using the method that we've shown here, a single installer can average 60 sq. ft. in

 If, you would like to see more images on 15 Walnut